Kate has over eight years of experience as an employment and personal injury legal executive. She runs LawCat, a legal explanations website.

 You should also note that if your suspension means you cannot gather evidence to protect yourself, then you will be at a disadvantage during the procedure, and you can appeal any decision made against you.

-Assumption 4: You Can Take Whoever You Like to Your Disciplinary Meeting
+Assumption 4: You Can Bring Whomever You Want to Your Disciplinary Meeting

 If you are going through a formal disciplinary procedure, after your employer has completed their investigation they will call you for a meeting.
 At this meeting, you will have the opportunity to respond to the allegations and provide evidence disproving them.